lashoun/contrast-learning/README.md

 ## How to use

-Launch the jupyter notebook `third_draft.py` and run all cells in order.
+Launch the jupyter notebook `third_draft.ipynb` and run all cells in order.

 ## Report